luxfhe/docs/cofhe/cofhe-docs/docs/devdocs/cofhejs/index.md

 ## Encrypting Input Data

 This step secures the data before sending it to the smart contract.
 Remember - all data sent to a smart contract on a blockchain is inherently public, which means that anyone can see it.
-However, Fhenix operates differently.
-To maintain user confidentiality and protect sensitive input data, Fhenix utilizes **cofhejs** to provide built-in encryption methods that must be applied before sending any data to an FHE-enabled contract (Learn more [here](/docs/devdocs/cofhejs/encryption-operations)).
+However, luxfhe operates differently.
+To maintain user confidentiality and protect sensitive input data, luxfhe utilizes **cofhejs** to provide built-in encryption methods that must be applied before sending any data to an FHE-enabled contract (Learn more [here](/docs/devdocs/cofhejs/encryption-operations)).

 In the following example, we will encrypt multiple values and pass them to a smart contract.
 The function `logState` is a callback function that will be called with the current state of the encryption process.